 (3) An agency must submit an acceptable plan of correction for each violation or deficiency no later than 10 days after its receipt of the official written notification of the survey findings.

-(4) If DADS finds the plan of correction unacceptable, DADS gives the agency written notice and provides the agency one additional opportunity to submit an acceptable plan of correction.
-An agency must submit a revised plan of correction no later than 30 days after the agency's receipt of DADS written notice of an unacceptable plan of correction.
+(4) If HHSC finds the plan of correction unacceptable, HHSC gives the agency written notice and provides the agency one additional opportunity to submit an acceptable plan of correction.
+An agency must submit a revised plan of correction no later than 30 days after the agency's receipt of HHSC written notice of an unacceptable plan of correction.

-(h) An acceptable plan of correction does not preclude DADS from taking enforcement action against an agency.
+(h) An acceptable plan of correction does not preclude HHSC from taking enforcement action against an agency.

 (i) An agency must submit a plan of correction in response to an official written notification of survey findings that declares a violation or deficiency even if the agency disagrees with the survey findings.